AWS CloudTrail

 | AWS S3 Region | Select the AWS region where the S3 bucket storing CloudTrail logs resides. |

-| SQS Queue Name | Provide the SQS queue name you created, where SNS is writing CloudTrail notifications to. |
+| SQS Queue Name | Provide the name of the SQS queue that receives CloudTrail notifications from SNS. |

 | Enable Throttling | Enables Graylog to stop reading new data for this input whenever the system falls behind on message processing and needs to catch up. |

 | AWS access key (optional) | The unique identifier created for the AWS Identity and Access Management (IAM) user.
-The Credential settings retrieval order documentation provides more information. |
+AWS recommends using IAM roles instead of long-term access keys. |

-| AWS secret key (optional) | The access key ID for the IAM user with permission to the subscriber and the SQS queue. |
+| AWS secret key (optional) | The access key ID for the IAM user with permission to the subscriber and the SQS queue.
+Use only if role-based authentication is not feasible. |

 | Override source (optional) | By default, the source is a hostname derived from the received packet.
 You can override the default value with a custom string.
 This option allows you to optimize the source for your specific needs. |